boweber/AppleMapsMiddleware/README.md

 ## Local Search

-A dispatched `LocalSearchAction` object initilizes a map related search, which is conducted by `AppleMapsMiddleware.localSearch`  based on either a search query filtered by region and/or results types or a `MKLocalSearchCompletion` object.
+A dispatched `LocalSearchAction` object initializes a map related search, which is conducted by `AppleMapsMiddleware.localSearch` based on either a search query filtered by region and/or results types or a `MKLocalSearchCompletion` object.
 The `AppleMapsReducer.localSearch` object updates to current state with the resulting output of the middleware.

 ```swift
 struct LocalSearchAction {